VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models: Experiments and Evaluations

 \textbf{Results on LLaMA-3 and Mistral model:} Table \ref{tab:llama3-mistral-avg} presents VPTQ results on the LLaMA-3 model and Mistral-7b model.
 In all 2-, 3-, and 4-bit quantizations of LLaMA-3 models, we significantly outperform GPTQ, DB-LLM, and QuIP, whose accuracy drops to unusable levels.
 VPTQ ensures an accuracy drop of $<8\%$ for the 8B model and $<5\%$ for the 70B model.
-On the Mistral-7B model, our 2-bit performance surpasses both QuIP\# and AQLM by $1\%$ in QA accuracy.
+On the Mistral-7B model, our 2-bit performance surpasses both QuIP\# and AQLM by $0.8\%$ in QA accuracy.
 In 3-bit quantization, our perplexity is lower.
 At 4-bit, results are comparable overall.
-In Table \ref{tab:llama3-mistral-avg}, GPTQ and GPTVQ use a context length of 2048.
 More detailed results are in Table \ref{tab:mistral-7b-234bit}.
 As bit width increases, the advantage of vector quantization diminishes, with GPTQ showing a similar WikiText-2 perplexity at 4-bit.

-\textbf{Inference throughput and quantization cost:} In Table \ref{tab:llama2_2bit_avg}, the `toks/s' column indicates the number of tokens generated per second during the decode phase of inference.
+\textbf{Inference throughput and quantization cost:} In Table \ref{tab:llama2_2bit_avg}, the `tok/s' column indicates the number of tokens generated per second during the decode phase of inference.
 VPTQ achieves a $2$-$9\times$ speedup compared to QuIP\# because QuIP\# uses Hadamard Transform during decoding, which introduces $O(n^2)$ multiplications and additions, significantly slowing the inference throughput.
 Compared to AQLM, VPTQ uses a smaller codebook, resulting in a lower decoding overhead.
 Therefore, our inference throughput for the 7B and 13B models is $1.6$-$1.8\times$ faster than AQLM.
 As the model size increases, our codebook size becomes comparable to theirs, leading to similar inference throughputs for the 70B model.
-The `cost/h' column represents the hours required for model quantization on $4\times$ 80GB A100 GPUs.
-We achieved comparable or even better results than AQLM in only $10.4$-$18.6\%$ of quantization algorithm execution time.
+The 'mem(GB)' column represents the GPU memory usage at runtime.
+The `cost(h)' column represents the hours required for model quantization on $4\times$ 80GB A100 GPUs.
+We achieves comparable or even better results than AQLM in only $10.4$-$18.6\%$ of quantization algorithm execution time.